 Sec.
-22-7273.
+22-73.
 Advisory review.

-The review process set out in section 22-65 shall be advisory only for properties containing from one through four family dwellings which continue to be owned and occupied by the legal owner-occupants of record as of August 9, sell, or a transfer in trust, but excluding the grant of a mortgage.
+The review process set out in section 22-65 shall be advisory only for properties containing from one through four family dwellings which continue to be owned and occupied by the legal owner-occupants of record as of August 9, 1993, unless full review as set out in section 22-65 is voluntarily agreed to by said owner-occupants.
+Such advisory review shall cease, and the commission shall have authority to impose the full review set out in section 22-65 when and if such occupancy ceases or when legal or equitable ownership is transferred, whether by sale, an agreement to sell, or a transfer in trust, but excluding the grant of a mortgage.
 (Ord.
 No. T-288, 9-9-93; Ord.
 No. U-1, 2-7-94)